-Patient advocacy groups (PAGs) have been around since the 1950s and have fulfilled various roles such as providing material resources, knowledge and emotional support to those in need.
-But they have also been vital conduits between pharma companies and the patients these companies are looking to recruit for trials.
+Patient advocacy groups (PAGs) have been around since the 1950s and have fulfilled various roles, such as providing material resources, knowledge, and emotional support to those in need.
+But, they have also been vital conduits between pharma companies and the patients these companies are looking to recruit for clinical trials.

 However, there are criticisms surrounding these relationships when it comes to questions of financial donations and the subsequent independence of PAGs.